HL7/CDA-ccda/input/pagecontent/supportingguidance.md

 **Example 10: Logical display order of name pieces**

-(i.e., such that a receiver which only extracts the text and ignores the markup around <given>, <family>, etc. would still display the name in a way a human would interpret correctly).
+(i.e., such that a receiver which only extracts the text and ignores the markup around &lt;given&gt;, &lt;family&gt;, etc. would still display the name in a way a human would interpret correctly).

 {% include examplebutton_default.html example="name_display_order.xml" b_title = "Click Here to See 'Name Display Order' Example" %}